Richard S. Zembek

 Related services and key industries

-Richard Zembek's practice centers on intellectual property disputes.
-He defends clients across the country, and he helps companies protect, license, monetize, and enforce patents.
+Richard Zembek is the Global Head of Technology.
+His practice centers on intellectual property disputes.
+Richard defends clients across the country, and he helps companies protect, license, monetize, and enforce patents.
 His work focuses on telecommunication, computer, semiconductor, e-commerce, and Internet technologies, and he has tried both jury and arbitration cases.
-He has also handled significant matters involving industry standards and related IPR Policies, multiple defendants, and MDL proceedings.
+He has also handled significant matters involving industry standards and related inter partes review (IPR) policies, multiple defendants and MDL proceedings.

 JD, Vanderbilt University School of Law, 1996